by Dr. Marc Goldstein, MD, Curist Medical Advisor

 Drowsiness can easily degrade a person’s feeling of overall wellness or affect their work and relationships, but what happens when the drowsiness goes beyond discomfort?
 Getting behind the wheel of a car while drowsy can be extremely dangerous when sleepiness starts to impair a person’s driving ability.

 Studies have shown that allergies and drowsiness negatively affect a person’s reflex time, their decisions, and their motor skills.
 In the worst cases, it has caused drivers to momentarily fall asleep or get into accidents.

 But fortunately, people can rest easy.
 Today there are newer options.
-Second generation antihistamines are designed to reduce drowsiness, while treating allergy symptoms.
+Second and thrid generation antihistamines are designed to reduce drowsiness, while still treating allergy symptoms effectively.
 There are also a number of other treatment options available to allergy sufferers.
 The list includes nasal sprays, eye drops, and sinus rinses, none of which cause drowsiness.